-Budgeted cost: £ 6589.68
+Budgeted cost: £ 5211

 Activity Evidence that supports this approach Challenge number(s) addressed Staff CPD High quality staff CPD is essential to follow EEF principles.
 This is followed up during Staff meetings and INSET.
 We are part of the Ebor Academy Trust Professional Development Offer.
-All staff to lead effectively are released once a term 1,2,3,4 Implementation of Neli A Nuffield early language programme endorsed by the Education Endowment Foundation.
-Weak language and communication 1 skills.
-1 day HLTA/1 day Teacher To enable smaller class sizes and team teaching and planning across the collaboration.
+All staff to lead effectively are released once a term 1,2,3,4 Implementation of story time - Helicopter Stories / Poetry Basket An early language programme to support weak language and communication skills.
+Weak language and communication skills.
+1 1 day HLTA/1 day Teacher To enable smaller class sizes and team teaching and planning across the collaboration.
 1,2,3 Use of Little Wandle Scheme All staff trained in Little Wandle and implement 'keep up' interventions.
-1 Safeguarding CPD Staff will be upskilled and have the knowledge to support children and families and know the systems and procedures when they themselves need to refer or have support.
+1 Safeguarding / Wellbeing CPD Staff will continue to be upskilled and have the knowledge to support children and families and know the systems and procedures when they themselves need to refer or have support.
 4. 5 ELSA targeted support Evidence that a SEMH strategy supports children emotional development 4, 5